In-Person Training Locations

 Completion of the National Safety Council’s Defensive Driving 8-Hour Course can be used for up to a four point reduction on a driver’s Motor Vehicle Record.
 (This information only applies to individuals with a valid South Carolina Drivers License.)

-Effective September 28, 2009, South Carolina drivers seeking to reduce their points and avoid suspension by attending a defensive driving course must complete the course before the suspension begins.
+If a South Carolina driver receives 12 or more points, the driver can avoid suspension by attending a defensive driving course to reduce 4 points.
 They will have 30 days from the date of the suspension notice until the date the suspension begins.
 Once the suspension begins, the point reduction will not cancel the suspension.
-Points may still only be reduced once in a three-year period.
+Points may only be reduced once in a three-year period.
 Drivers with less than 12 points will not receive a suspension notice.